Latency/AssemblyLoader/README.md

 <h2><a name="installation">Installation</a></h2>

-This library can be installed with NuGet:  **Non-published**
+This library can be installed using NuGet:

-Add a path to the .nupkg by going to Tools -> Options within Visual Studio.
-Scroll down until you see the *Nuget Package Manager -> Package Sources* option.

-A new dialog window will appear.
-Click the (+) Add button to create a new entry.

 Enter the details:
-Name:    AssemblyInfo
+Name:    AssemblyLoader
-Source:  <path to directory>
+Source:  nuget.org

-Click *Update* and check the option (enabled) for the new entry.

-The package is now available in NuGet.
-Select the reference from the combo-box *Package Source* to the new entry.

 <h2><a name="license">License</a></h2>